-Reducing infection risk involves implementing a four-step hierarchy of controls in the infection prevention and control systems.
+Reducing infection risk involves implementing a five-step hierarchy of controls in the infection prevention and control systems.

 - 1. Elimination or screening of the infection risk is the most reliable approach (but not always possible) e.g. triage, screening and restricting entry of potentially infectious people into the practice environment, virtual consultation, vaccination etc. - 2.
-The second level of steps involve preparation by: - substitution of the hazard with a safer alternative e.g. replacing latex gloves with non-latex gloves - isolation of the hazard from people e.g., use sharps container at the point of use - engineering controls e.g. optimised ventilation and air quality including air exchange rates, air flow and air filtration systems. - The third step in risk reduction is implementation of administrative controls to change the way people work e.g. practice-specific procedures for infection prevention and control measures, education and training, and incident management. - 4.
-The fourth stage in the hierarchy is to protect the worker with the provision of personal protective equipment, good fit of PPE, and the appropriate use thereof.
+The second level of steps involve preparation by: - Substitution of the hazard with a safer alternative e.g. a change of chemicals. - Isolation of the hazard from people e.g. appropriate waste disposal. - 3.
+The third step is to apply engineering controls e.g. optimised ventilation and air quality including air exchange rates, air flow and air filtration systems. - The fourth step in risk reduction is implementation of administrative controls to change the way people work e.g. practice-specific procedures for infection prevention and control measures, education and training, and incident management. - 5.
+The fifth stage in the hierarchy is to protect the worker with the provision of personal protective equipment, good fit of PPE, and the appropriate use thereof.